 Favorite quote from the author:

-This book by Richard Carlson was so successful, that it spawned a whole series of “Don’t Sweat…” books, which have sold over 25 million copies, since the original was published in 1997.
+Don’t Sweat The Small Stuff (… And It’s All Small Stuff) by Richard Carlson was so successful, that it spawned a whole series of “Don’t Sweat…” books, which have sold over 25 million copies, since the original was published in 1997.

 Sadly, Richard passed away at age 45, from a pulmonary embolism, in 2006.
 His wife Kristine keeps carrying on the message.

 I’m grateful for this man, since he gave us a great book, with tremendous advice on how to lead a happier life.